 The park is named after the Mayflower, a British ship that crashed on the nearby reef in 1620.
 It was established in 2001 to protect the area’s natural beauty and biodiversity, and it is one of the newest national parks in Belize.

 There you can enjoy a variety of outdoor activities, including hiking, birdwatching, waterfall rappelling, and ziplining.
 The park’s lush rainforest and waterfalls provide a stunning backdrop for hiking and nature walks, and the zipline course offers an exhilarating way to experience the park from above.

 Mayflower Bocawina National Park is a must-visit destination for anyone interested in eco-tourism and outdoor adventure.
 The park’s pristine forests, waterfalls, and wildlife make it one of the most beautiful and biodiverse areas in Belize.

 From Dangriga and Hopkins, there are direct buses several times a day, check out the schedule here (even if it says the buses run on Sundays, they don’t, there’s only one around 6 pm).

-From Punta Gorda, take any bus heading north, get out at Independence and take a cab to the pier ($5 BZ max) and then the boat to Placencia.
+From Punta Gorda, take any bus heading north, get out at Independence and take a cab to the pier ($5 BZ max), and then the boat to Placencia.
 Check out the schedule here.

-Where to stay in Placencia:
+Where to stay in Placencia

-Anda Di Hows Hostel (backpacker): the only dorm in Placencia, each bed as a fan and a power outlet, shared kitchen, right on the beach, beach chairs, snorkeling equipment, and kayaks available for free.
+Anda Di Hows Hostel (backpacker): the only dorm in Placencia, each bed has a fan and a power outlet, shared kitchen, right on the beach, beach chairs, snorkeling equipment, and kayaks available for free.